FOOT CARE NURSE COURSE (PART 2)

 If Foot Care Kingston cancels the FCN Part 2 due to low enrollment or any other unexpected reason, students will be informed and will receive a full refund.

-Students will be expected to arrive on their first day of clinical with the following:
+Students will be expected to arrive on their first day of clinical with:

 - Printed or online 'receipt' of showing current non-restricted Nursing Registration/License from the College of Nurses of Ontario.